CoDS-GCS/OCR-APT/README.md

      graphdb.connector.maxHttpHeaderSize = 1000000
      ```
    - [Create a repository](https://graphdb.ontotext.com/documentation/11.0/creating-a-repository.html) for each dataset and select the **RDFS-Plus (Optimized)** ruleset.
-   - Download `loading_files.tar.xz` from our Zenodo [repository](https://doi.org/10.5281/zenodo.16969449), which contains the RDF provenance graphs in turtle format.
+   - Download `loading_files.tar.xz` from our dataset [record](https://doi.org/10.5281/zenodo.16987705), which contains the RDF provenance graphs in turtle format.
 Extract them and move them to:
      ```
      <PATH_TO_GraphDB_INSTANCE>/GraphDB/.
      ```